boakley/robotframework-pageobjectlibrary/README.md

 ## Overview

-PageObjectLibrary is a lightweight [Robot Framework] keyword library that makes it possible to use the page object pattern when testing web pages with the keyword based approach of robot framework.
+PageObjectLibrary is a lightweight [Robot Framework] keyword library that makes it possible to use the Page Object pattern when testing web pages with the keyword based approach of robot framework.

 ## Installing